-LTIP is an integral part of compensation with respect to executive officers and is designed to: (i) align the interests of executives with those of shareholders by focusing efforts on improving long term creation and protection of shareholder value and the Corporation's long-term financial strength; and (ii) provide a retention incentive to continue employment with the Corporation by providing executive officers with the opportunity to acquire an increased financial interest in the Corporation.
+The Corporation's long-term incentive plan ("LTIP") is an integral part of compensation with respect to executive officers and is designed to: (i) align the interests of executives with those of Shareholders by focusing efforts on improving long-term creation and protection of Shareholder value and the Corporation's long-term financial strength; and (ii) provide a retention incentive to continue employment with the Corporation by providing executives with the opportunity to acquire an increased ownership interest in the Corporation.

-LTIP grants are awarded annually at the discretion of the Compensation Committee and the Board based on the performance of the Corporation and the executive.
+LTIP grants are awarded annually at the discretion of the Compensation Committee and the Board based on the performance of the Corporation and the applicable executive.

-LTIP grants take into account previous equity entitlements awarded, the then current level of equity held by an executive, the level of equity awards granted as a percentage of the outstanding common shares of the Corporation, the option prices of current options, the disposition of equity by those to which it has been granted, the remaining vesting status of outstanding equity awards and such other similar information as the Compensation Committee and Board may consider appropriate.
-The value attributed to equity award recommendations by the Compensation Committee is based on market value at the time of grant.
+LTIP grants take into account previous equity entitlements awarded, the then current level of equity held by an executive, the level of equity-based awards granted as a percentage of the outstanding common shares of the Corporation, the option prices of outstanding options, the disposition of equity by those to which it has been granted, the remaining vesting status of outstanding equity-based awards and such other similar information as the Compensation Committee and Board may consider appropriate.
+The value attributed to equity-based award recommendations by the Compensation Committee is based on market value of the common shares at the time of grant.
 Actual LTIP grants are set at the discretion of the Compensation Committee and the Board.